 Millet is a great flour to use solo in a simple recipe such as this.
 It has a very subtle nuttiness while still maintaining a fairly neutral flavor.
 Throw these biscuits together the night before for breakfast, or after breakfast for supper.

 Place millet flour in a medium bowl.
 Cut in butter until it resembles peas and is crumbly in texture.
-Pour in sourdough starter and buttermilk and mix well until combined.
+Pour in gluten-free sourdough starter and buttermilk and mix well until combined.

 Cover and let sour 8 to 12 hours.